 Accession Number: 1947-4

 Historical Notes: This very modest and unadorned desk is said to have been a gift for William A. Burwell, the younger man who served as Jefferson's secretary for the later part of his first term as president.
-The desk, attributed to the Monticello joinery, has straight, tapering legs, and two hinged surfaces.
+The desk, attributed to the Monticello joiner's shop, has straight, tapering legs, and two hinged surfaces.
 The first hinged surface exposes a writing surface with a scratch-beaded edge, and the second reveals an area for storage.